Arun-kc/Arun-kc/README.md

 ### 👨🏻‍💻 &nbsp;About Me :sunglasses:
 <br>

+🔭 &nbsp;I’m currently working on [novicebot](https://github.com/Arun-kc/novicebot) 😄  \
 👀 &nbsp;I'm interested in decentralized systems and full stack development \
 🌱 &nbsp;I'm currently learning blockchain concepts and development \
-💞️ &nbsp;I'm looking to collaborate on opensource projects
+💞️ &nbsp;I'm looking to collaborate on opensource projects \
+📬 &nbsp;How to reach me: [Let’s get in touch!](https://www.linkedin.com/in/arun-kc/) \
+⚡ &nbsp;Fun fact: I forgot to eat when im immeresed in coding 😅

 <br>